-Herbs are easy to grow with most herbs doing best in full sun with very few that will tolerate partial shade.
+Herbs are easy to grow with most herbs doing best in full sun with very few that will tolerate almost full shade.
 Any good garden soil is satisfactory for growing herbs and adding adequate amounts of organic matter such as compost should be worked into the soil prior to planting.
-This will help improve overall soil structure and aeration and supply nutrients to the plants.
+This will help improve overall soil structure for aeration and supply nutrients to the plants.
 Make sure there is sufficient drainage for the herbs.
 Wet, poorly drained soils, will shorten the useful life of many types of herbs.
 Consider building raised beds to help with poor drainage problems.
 Fertilize the herb garden in much the same way you would a vegetable garden.
 This will encourage the herb’s maximum amount of growth.

 Careful attention to timely watering is also a key to producing good herbs.
 Annual type herbs tend to do better when watering is done to keep soils moist.
 This will allow the herbs to produce abundant leaf growth.
 The use of mulches is a good gardening practice that helps to conserve moisture in the soil and to also reduce weed growth.